itfanr/ros2-wiki/Linux-Install-Binary.md

 This page explains how to install ROS 2 on Linux from a pre-built binary package.

+As of Beta 2 there are also [[Debian packages|Linux-Install-Debians]] for Ubuntu Xenial available.

 ## System Requirements

 We support Ubuntu Linux Xenial Xerus 16.04 on 64-bit x86 (no binaries available yet for ARM or 32-bit x86).